kohana-pack/timestamped-migrations/README.md

 -------

 * log - this is the logging function to be used, to integrate into whatever controller/backend you are using
-* path - the path to where the migrations will be stored, defaults to APPPATH/migrations
+* path - the path to where the migrations will be stored, defaults to /migrations
-* type - the driver for the backend for which migrations have been already executed as well as the migrations themselves, defaults to mysql
+* database - Database config name

 Command line tools
 ==================